4Quant/TachyonRT/README.md

 # TachyonRT
-The Tachyon rendering engine from SageMath (https://github.com/sagemath/sagelib/blob/master/sage/interfaces/tachyon.py) as a standard Jupyter accessible tool
+The Tachyon rendering engine from SageMath (https://github.com/sagemath/sagelib/blob/master/sage/interfaces/tachyon.py) as a standard Jupyter accessible tool.
+The ```tachyon``` binary file is needed for this to work and currently is kept in the same path.
+A more elegant implementation would recompile it, but ATM I can't be bothered.

 ## Rending Wrapper / tachyon_rt.py